 The Houston CityPASS can help cut your sightseeing costs in half, and that’s awesome.
 Like with all sightseeing passes, though, it’s not perfect.

 I know this isn’t a huge deal; just take the booklet with you.
 But it just seems silly to me.
-Again, this issue would be eliminated if the Houston CityPASS were available in electronic format.
+That’s why I highly recommend you go with the electronic tickets that you can show on your phone.